Metre-Ray/summary-agent/README.md

 - run `npm i`
 - run `npm run build`
 - unpack extension in Google Chrome browser: go to chrome://extensions/, select "Load unpacked" and select folder with the extension
-- extension is ready to use
+- extension is ready to (in Chrome Canary with Summarization API and Translation API experimental features turned on)

 ## Features